CM Reed, age 16

 his voice pitched high as an oriole’s leaving the safety of a sycamore

-he talked to me about a gangster’s son he and Nana wanted to adopt
+he told me about a gangster’s son he and Nana wanted to adopt.

 threatening to kill them if they did.

 It was the same year Bonnie and Clyde traveled through Coldspring

 leaving a note under a coffee cup that said,

 “Next time we come, we’ll paint this town in blood.”

 But Clyde was driving north and east that day

 where the gang was shot so full of holes, the sky could be seen

 “Treat your Mother well and read a chapter of your Bible every day.”
 CM Reed

 After Nana died of stroke, he held on for a year,